PacificRebel/PacificRebel/README.md

 ## TV News journalist 🎬 and Full Stack / Front End Developer

 ### I'm a Full Stack Developer, graduate of the Makers bootcamp in London and journalist at Channel 4 News.
-I'm particularly excited about front end work, especially building beautiful, user-friendly apps and immersive scrollytelling pages.
-I'm currently building different types of apps with React and Gatsby, for example a few API call apps (Openweathermap app, my portfolio, and a New York Times top story app)  and I'm really interested in the responsive web design opportunities Next.js and Gatsby offer.
+I'm particularly excited about front end work - user-friendly apps and immersive scrollytelling pages.
+I'm currently building different types of apps with Swift and React, for example a few API call apps (Openweathermap app, my portfolio, and a New York Times top story app)  and I'm really interested in the responsive web design opportunities Next.js and Gatsby offer.

 I love it when something small I've built elicits reactions of wonder from those I demo it to!
 For example, I've recently built and deployed simple